Mississippi Road Trip: 7 Fascinating Places to Visit in the Magnolia State

 Mississippi was where we started our 4-month USA road trip, and before we embarked on the journey, every single American friend and colleague told me that they’d never even been to Mississippi.

-But we left this state with the blues streaming through our souls, our eyes full of the sight of the mighty Mississippi River and the warmth of Southern people filling our hearts.
+But we left this state with the blues streaming through our souls, memories of the sight of the mighty Mississippi River and the warmth of Southern people filling our hearts.

 So, if you’re looking for one of the most soulful USA road trips, here are a few places to visit in Mississippi.
 Hopefully I can encourage you to visit a part of the U.S. you may not have considered before.